SharePoint/PnP-Guidance/articles/app-model-recipe-site-columns-and-content-types.md

 - **Creating via a web browser**
 	+ In this option, users access a SharePoint site via a web browser and use the Administrative Pages to create site columns and content types.
-	+ Usually the only time you will use the web browser to manually create site columns and content types is when you are prototyping or modifying a single SharePoint site that is not planned to grow to include other site collections or sub sites.	+
+	+ Usually the only time you will use the web browser to manually create site columns and content types is when you are prototyping or modifying a single SharePoint site that is not planned to grow to include other site collections or sub sites.
 - **Creating with code**
-	+ In this option, SharePoint CSOM code is executed to create site columns and content types.
+	+ In this option, SharePoint CSOM/REST code is executed to create site columns and content types.
-	+ There are a few options you can use to execute the SharePoint CSOM code, they are described later in this article.
+	+ There are a few options you can use to execute the SharePoint CSOM/REST code, they are described later in this article.

 When **Creating via a web browser** consider the following points.